How Acupuncture Can Be Used to Treat and Manage Symptoms of PTSD

 There has been extensive research aimed at establishing if acupuncture has greater effect in treating PTSD when it is combined with a number of more well-established methods.
 The most well publicized of those research studies was conducted with a set of groups of PTSD patients.
 The first group was given acupuncture in combination with relaxation exercises.
 The other group only had the stress relief exercises but no acupuncture.
 In yet another group, intended to act as control, the exercises used for stress relief were placebo ones.
 When the patients were evaluated for progress in dealing with PTSD, those in the main group (patients subjected to acupuncture and stress relaxation training) showed clear progress and much more significant improvement than those in the other two groups

 Some studies have been carried out to establish if changing the methodology of applying acupuncture has any change in the response shown by patients undergoing therapy for PTSD.
 The most notable of these studies tried to establish if electroacupuncture ( a gentle micro current applied to the acupuncture needles) worked better when used in isolation or as a combination with other physiotherapeutic methods.

 A group of PTSD patients were first treated by undergoing regular electroacupuncture sessions.
 The researchers noticed that it indeed did help with the management and treatment of the condition.
 Other groups were treated using electroacupuncture complemented by either auricular (ear) acupuncture or moxibustion.
 The research analysis showed that the use of combination of the methods led to significant improvement in terms of both response and recovery.

 There are many other studies showing the effectiveness of acupuncture for PTSD as well as other psychological conditions.
-If you’re suffering with PTSD, give us a call at our Plantation, Florida location and schedule a free consultation today.
+If you’re suffering with PTSD, give us a call at our Parkland, Florida location and schedule a free consultation today.
 Most insurance accepted.